 And the idea that you have to be perfect to be normal?
 Well.
 You don’t have to buy that story any more.

-If you’re overwhelmed with stuff, with busy, or with figuring out what matters and what doesn’t, take a peek.
-It’s far and away his most comprehensive and engaging book yet.
+If you’re overwhelmed with stuff, with busy, or with figuring out what matters and what doesn’t, take a peek at The More of Less.
+It’s far and away Joshua’s most comprehensive and engaging book yet.
 A few of my favorite moments:

 “A busy life is an unreflective life.”